nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/EDIT.md

 > In React, mutable state is typically kept in the state property of components, and only updated with `setState()`.

-Since our `render` displays values based on current state (or props) we need to always keep the current value of an input in the component's state.
+Since we start with data from the API, our `render` displays values based on current state (or props).
+We need to always keep the current value of an input in the component's state.
 This allows for mutable state.

 An input form element whose value is controlled by React in this way is called a “controlled component”.

 ## Implementation